vnchen92/calorie_calc/README.md

 ## Background

-Know how much you are eating at Subway if you are calorie conscious or macro conscious.
-Choose from custom options to menu items and see how much protein, carbs, and fat you are consuming.
-Feel free to update/edit your options and your macros and calorie count will also update as you go.
+Track your macronutrients (macros) and calories at Subway if you are calorie conscious or macro conscious.
+Customize your sandwich and see how much protein, carb, and fat you are consuming.
+Visualize your macros and calories dynamically on a bar chart as you update and edit your options.
+View what you have already selected either on a list or as you make your sandwich.

 ## Functionality & MVPs